 Image-Guided Superficial Radiation Therapy (IG-SRT)

 Skin cancer is the most common type of skin cancer diagnosed in the United States and can affect anyone of any age.
 The most common forms of non-melanoma skin cancers include basal cell and squamous cell carcinomas.
-While the standard treatment for removal of these forms of cancer is surgical excision, there is now another non-surgical option available with high cure rates: Image-Guided Superficial Radiation Therapy (IG-SRT).
+While the standard treatment for the removal of these forms of cancer is surgical excision, there is now another non-surgical option available with high cure rates: Image-Guided Superficial Radiation Therapy (IG-SRT).

 IG-SRT is an FDA-cleared non-surgical treatment option for basal cell carcinoma, and squamous cell carcinoma.
 According to the National Comprehensive Cancer Network guidelines, radiation therapy such as IG-SRT is an effective treatment option for patients.